Hi fam, it’s been a while.

 - started working out regularly again and began to feel the benefits almost immediately

-A lot of what’s above must seem inconsequential to anyone reading this, but the details aren’t what matter in this case.
+A lot of what’s above must seem inconsequential to anyone reading this, but the details aren’t what matters in this case.
 The point I’m trying to make is, life changed so much, so fast.
 And maybe it wouldn’t have been so overwhelming if I just had any sort of direction at all.

 I just didn’t have any direction.

 A turning point for me was when I went to visit one of my dearest friends in the world.
-We talked about ‘seasons of life’ and it struck a chord with me.
+We talked about ‘seasons of life and it struck a chord with me.
 Have I just been having a… season?

 It wasn’t like my life was particularly difficult… in fact, my life is and was the furthest thing from it!
-Although I work extremely hard for so much of what I have, I would be foolish to be blind to all the privilege I’ve been blessed with.
-But even with more money in my pocket, a more structured schedule of my week, and a clear day-to-day… I felt more robotic than ever.
+Although I work extremely hard for so much of what I have, I would be foolish to be blind to all the privileges I’ve been blessed with.
+But even with more money in my pocket, a more structured schedule of my week, and clear day-to-day… I felt more robotic than ever.
 I sidelined everything in my life that tugged at my heartstrings and most of my hobbies fell to the wayside.
 The passion that once overflowed for writing, for dancing, for singing… it all faded to the depths of my mind, shrouded in darkness and lying dormant.

-My best hope was to force it to wake it up.
+My best hope was to force it to wake up.
 It wouldn’t do it all on its own.

-So, I didn’t go into this expecting to have a great one-liner, or a moral of the story to share.
-This post was just to share how I’m feeling and how committed I am to changing my own status-quo.
+So, I didn’t go into this expecting to have a great one-liner or a moral of the story to share.
+This post was just to share how I’m feeling and how committed I am to changing my own status quo.
 I don’t want my life to be boring – I want to be excited about the future.
 I hope you do too 🙂

 Hope you have a great weekend xo